Kurnool: Vijayanagara era

-Ruled by the Cholas in 12th Century and later taken over by the Kakatiya dynasty in 13th century.
-Kurnool developed into a transit point on the southern banks of the Tungabhadra River.
+Ruled by the Chalukya in the 12th century and later taken over by the Kakatiya dynasty in the 13th century, Kurnool developed into a transit point on the southern banks of the Tungabhadra River.
 It eventually fell under the rule of a jaghirdar before becoming a part of the Vijayanagar dynasty.
 King Achyuta Raya, successor of Sri Krishnadeva Raya constructed the Kurnool Fort during the 16th century.